How to Setup SMTP in Gmail: Do You Know the Limits?

 While Gmail’s SMTP server may seem like a reasonable option, there are other limitations that you need to consider.

-Limitation #2: Gmail Lacks Reporting and Even Basic Analytics
+Gmail SMTP Limitation #2: Lacks Reporting and Even Basic Analytics

 Most senders usually want to know the answers to the following questions: